arisberd/Infant-breath-mechanical-simulator/readme.md

 # Infant breath mechanical simulator

-This project is about developing, constructing and using a mechanical breathing simulator.
-This device can simulate air flows like normal or sick infant and can be used in laboratory conditions or Neonatal Intensive Care Units for further experimentation.
+This project is about building, developing, documenting and using a mechanical breathing simulator.
+The device simulates airflow conditions observed in either normal infants or those experiencing respiratory diseases.
+Simulating airflows is used in laboratory conditions for research and experimentation in areas such as flow dynamics, neonatology and respiratory medicine.

-# Aims
+# Features
-- high volume and flow accuracy
+- High volume and flow accuracy
-- low construction cost and low tech modules
-- easily modifiable for extensions (ex. child or adult volumes)
+- Easily expandable in software and hardware (ex. child or adult volumes, advanced respiratory patterns, etc)
+- Low construction cost using simple hardware equipment (ex. stepper motors, arduino, etc)

 # Main modules
-- The volume compartment consists of a calibration syringe
+- The volume compartment consists of a calibration syringe for respiratory equipment
-- The air flow is produced from a moving stepper motor
+- Air flow is produced from a moving carriage by a stepper motor
-- Program and data are imported to arduino
+- Arduino is used for software and data, with a simple interaction with computer's Serial Monitor
-- 3d printed parts are based on RepRap Prusa Interation 3
+- Some hardware parts are 3d printed, and based on [RepRap Prusa Interation 3](https://reprap.org/wiki/Prusa_i3)

+# Documentation
+You will find documentation for construction, configuration and usage under [Documentation/doc.md](https://github.com/arisberd/Infant-breath-mechanical-simulator/blob/main/Documentation/doc.md).

 # Version 0.2
-This is a beta version.
-Works on predifined settings but you may encounter problems while using new features or trying to modify functions.
-Some final touches are needed for software code to be smoothly used.
+This is a developing project, but fully functional on predefined settings.
+You may encounter problems while using new features or trying to modify functions.

 # Contribution
 This project started at Pediatric Pulmonology Department of University Hospital of Patras, Greece at 2021.
 Feel free construct the device, use it or contribute to the project.
-Questions and comments are welcome.
+[Questions and comments](https://github.com/arisberd/Infant-breath-mechanical-simulator/issues) are welcome.

+# License
+This project is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)

-# Documentation
+# Credits

-You will find documentation of construction and usage and photos under `Documentation/doc.md`.
+We would like to thank major contributors _S.Fouzas, O.Tsakiridis, D.Monopatis_, and also RepRap and Prusa communities.